Eurydia/project-structogram-builder-online-docs/docs/03-supported-syntax.md

 - **Condition Component**: Enclosed within parentheses, this component comprises elements directly derived from the code, and pasted onto the diagram.
 - **Body Component**: Enclosed within curly braces, this component defines the processes to be performed when the condition is fulfilled.

-<iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=if+%28Condition%29+%7B%0A++Hello+World%21%3B%0A%7D"></iframe>
+<iframe width="100%" style="aspect-ratio: 16/10; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=if+%28Condition%29+%7B%0A++Hello+World%21%3B%0A%7D"></iframe>

 The "else" keyword is used to access the other branch.

-<iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=if+%28Condition%29+%7B%0A++Hello+World%21%3B%0A%7D+else+%7B%0A++Hello+Space%21%3B%0A%7D"></iframe>
+<iframe width="100%" style="aspect-ratio: 16/10; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=if+%28Condition%29+%7B%0A++Hello+World%21%3B%0A%7D+else+%7B%0A++Hello+Space%21%3B%0A%7D"></iframe>

 ## Function

 > "Functions encapsulate specific sets of processes.
 > They promote clarity and reusability."

-Functions and procedures within the project are characterized by four essential components:
+Functions and procedures within the project are characterized by two components:

-- **Return Type Element**: The first element denotes the return type, a mandatory specification even for procedures.
-- **Name Element**: The second element designates the name of the function or procedure.
-- **Parameter Component**: Enclosed within parentheses, this component comprises elements directly derived from the code, faithfully pasted onto the diagram.
+- **Declaration Components**: From the beginning of the statement up to the opening curly braces, this component comprises elements directly derived from the code, and pasted onto the diagram.
 - **Body Component**: Enclosed within curly braces, this component encapsulates the procedural elements of the function or procedure, defining the processes to be executed.

-<iframe width="100%" style="aspect-ratio: 16/9; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=Return_type+Name%28Parameters%29+%7B%0A+Hello+World%21%3B%0A%7D"></iframe>
+<iframe width="100%" style="aspect-ratio: 16/10; border:none;" loading="lazy" src="https://eurydia.github.io/project-nassi-shneiderman-diagram-builder-online/?preview=true&content=Return_type+Name%28Parameters%29+%7B%0A+Hello+World%21%3B%0A%7D"></iframe>

 ## Comment